ga4gh/va-spec/docs/source/introduction.rst

 The VA Modeling Framework offers many modes for engaging with the VA-Specification.
 Some users will want to **adopt established standard profiles out-of-the-box**, others may want to **extend or refine an existing standard profile** for their use case, while others may want to **develop entirely new profiles for additional types of Statements**.

 The Quick Start Guide provides more information on these **modes of use**, and a **decision tree** to help adopters identify their best entry point into the VA Framework.
-And the `Profiling Methodology <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_ explains in detail the specific tasks and conventions involved in building VA Profiles.
+And the :ref:`Profiling Methodology <profiling-methodology>` explains in detail the specific tasks and conventions involved in building VA Profiles.